 Seek emergency care if:

-- You have a red, swollen, tender rash or a rash that's changing rapidly
+- You have a swollen, tender rash or a rash that's changing rapidly

 - You have a fever

-- You have a rash that's red, swollen, tender and warm — and it's expanding — but without fever
+- You have a rash that's swollen, tender and warm — and it's expanding — but you don't have a fever

-Cellulitis occurs when bacteria, most commonly streptococcus and staphylococcus, enter through a crack or break in your skin.
+Cellulitis is caused when bacteria, most commonly streptococcus and staphylococcus, enter through a crack or break in the skin.
 The incidence of a more serious staphylococcus infection called methicillin-resistant Staphylococcus aureus (MRSA) is increasing.

-Although cellulitis can occur anywhere on your body, the most common location is the lower leg.
-Bacteria is most likely to enter disrupted areas of skin, such as where you've had recent surgery, cuts, puncture wounds, an ulcer, athlete's foot or dermatitis.
+Cellulitis can occur anywhere on the body, but the most common location is the lower leg.
+Bacteria are most likely to enter broken, dry, flaky or swollen skin, such as through a recent surgical site, cuts, puncture wounds, ulcers, athlete's foot or dermatitis.

 - Injury.
 Any cut, fracture, burn or scrape gives bacteria an entry point.

 - Weakened immune system.
 Conditions that weaken the immune system — such as diabetes, leukemia and HIV/AIDS — increase the risk of infection.
 Certain medications also can weaken the immune system.

 - Skin conditions.
 Conditions such as atopic dermatitis (eczema), athlete's foot and shingles can cause breaks in the skin, which give bacteria an entry point.